SamuelCabralCruz/cbd/README.md

   - S3 Bucket to host the different website's builds
   - Cloudfront CDN to distribute the static websites with standardized urls
     - Wildcard certificate on a specific subdomain to easily request our Cloudfront distribution
-    - Lambda edge function to route to the proper folder in the bucket
+    - Lambda edge function to route to the proper directory in the bucket

 ## Sample Usage